paypal/squbs/docs/http-services.md

 4. **Access to actor context:** The `FlowDefinition`/`AbstractFlowDefinition` has access to the `ActorContext` with the `context` field (Scala) or `context()` method (Java) by default.
 This can be used to create new actors or access other actors.
 5. **Access to web context:** For the Scala `FlowDefinition`, if the `WebContext` trait is mixed in, it will have access to the field `webContext`.
 The Java `AbstractFlowDefinition` provides the `webContext()` method in all cases.
 This field/method is used to determine the web context or path from the root where this `FlowDefinition`/`AbstractFlowDefinition` is handling requests.
 6. **Request path:** The `HttpRequest` object is handed to this flow unmodified.
 The `webContext` is in the `Path` of the request.
 It is the users job (as seen above) to handle the request with the knowledge of the `webContext`.
 In other words, the low-level API handles the `HttpRequest` directly and needs to manually take the web context into consideration for any path matching.

+## Metrics

+squbs comes with pre-built [pipeline](#pipeline) elements for metrics collection and squbs activator templates sets those as default.
+Accordingly, each squbs http(s) service is enabled to collect [Codahale Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) out-of-the-box without any code change or configuration.
+Please note, squbs metrics collection does NOT require AspectJ or any other runtime code weaving.
+The following metrics are available on JMX by default:

+   * Request Timer
+   * Request Count Meter
+   * A meter for each http response status code category: 2xx, 3xx, 4xx, 5xx
+   * A meter for each exception type that was returned by the service.

+You can access the `MetricRegistry` by `MetricsExtension(system).metrics`.
+This allows you to create further meters, timers, histograms, etc or to pass it to a different type metrics reporter.